OVERVIEW

 Musical Explorations

-Students must complete three modules from the list below (12 MCs) for the Graduate Certificate in Music Perspectives and Practices.
+Students must complete three courses from the list below (12 Units) for the Graduate Certificate in Music Perspectives and Practices.

 MUH5201